felipereyr/felipereyr/README.md

 ## 🚀 About Me
-It is a fact that the first impression of anything is very important, if we talk about web pages that fact becomes even more important.
-That's why I'm a FrontEnd Developer.
-Let me help you get the page of your dreams.
+It is a fact that first impressions and appearance of anything are everything.
+The way you present yourself to a group of people, the first trailer for a movie or the cover of a book.
+That is why I am in charge of giving colors to the web pages.

 ## 🔗 Links